eclipse-zenoh/zenoh-c/docs/concepts.rst

     z_string_clone(&dst, z_loan(view));
     z_drop(z_move(dst));

-Options structures `z_xxx_options_t`
+Options Structures `z_xxx_options_t`
 ------------------------------------

-The structures with `z_xxx_options_t` names are POD (Plain Old Data) structures which are used to pass multiple parameters to the functions and achieve exencability of the API.
-These structures are nothing more than just a way to pass multiple parameters to the function in a single argument.
+`z_xxx_options_t` are Plain Old Data (POD) structures used to pass multiple parameters to functions.
+This makes API compact and allows to extend the API keeping backward compatibility.

-It's important to keep this logic in mind when "options" structure contains `z_moved_xxx_t*` fields.
-Assigning the `z_moved_xxx_t*` field with `z_move` optation itself doesn't do anything with the owned object.
-But passing this "options" structure to the function means ownership transfer of the owned object.
+Notice, that when an "options" structure contains `z_moved_xxx_t*` fields, assigning `z_move` to this field does not affect the owned object.
+However, passing the structure to a function transfers ownership of the object.
 Example:

 .. code-block:: c